Skip to content

 Boards

-Each Column is mapped to a specific Status value.
-Multiple Columns can be mapped to the same status.
-For example, the In Progress and Review columns are mapped to the status Started.
+Each Stage is mapped to a specific Status value.
+Multiple Stages can be mapped to the same status.
+For example, the In Progress and Review stages are mapped to the status Started.

 Available statuses: